 Absolutely.
 You can never go without carbohydrates.
-No living thing can.
-Carbohydrates (including the natural sugars found in fruits and cane sugar) are important in creating energy (or the biological fuel) for the brain and body.
-Without energy and your organs will literally collapse, your muscles cannot perform work, and your brain will not be able to fire electrical signals properly.
+Just as your brain and body needs fats, proteins, vitamins and certain minerals, so too do you need carbohydrates.
+No living thing can live without carbohydrates.
+Carbohydrates (including the natural sugars found in fruits and cane sugar) are important in creating a quicker source of energy for the brain and body.
+Without energy and your organs can quite literally collapse, your muscles cannot perform work, and your brain will not be able to fire electrical signals properly.
 Energy is an essential part of life.
-Yet at the same time you should not rely on carbohydrates (and hence energy) as the only food type to eat.
+Yet at the same time you should not rely on carbohydrates as the only food type to eat.
 Otherwise, you will not feel completely full and you will not have all the other critical nutrients your brain and body needs, such as vitamins, minerals, and some protein.
-Should you end up being completely reluant on carbohydrates and you will find yourself having a constant urge to eat more food.
-The body needs other nutrients, not just some carbohydrates.
-So, should you (based on the messages given to you by your brain to eat more food) rely once more on carbohydrates to fill the perceived shortfall in the food you are eating, you will get fatter as the huge amounts of sugar created by the body when processing this type of food enters your bloodstream and will have to be stored as pure fat in the body (also known as triglycerides).
+Should you end up being completely reliant on carbohydrates, you will likely find yourself having a constant urge to eat more food.
+This is the body's way of saying to you that it needs other nutrients, not just some carbohydrates.
+But if you make the unfortunate mistake of satisfying this hunger by eating more carbohydrates, you will get fatter as the huge amounts of sugar entering your bloodstream from this type of food must be processed, and if it cannot be removed from the body quickly enough, must be stored as pure fat in the body (also known as triglycerides).

 If this carbohydrates-to-fat biochemical process continues, diabetes and heart disease will occur despite whatever regular exercise you may do.